 Purple, Yellow, Red, or White, what is your favourite colour at the Srinagar Tulip Festival?

-The colours were of a mind-boggling range and delicate peaches, pristine whites, moody purples, deep scarlets and fiery yellows swayed in the heady April sunshine.
-Shapes and sizes of the tulips too came in various types and from the regular cup-shaped beauties to the fray edged rare white blooms, the entire garden was a magnificent bouquet.
+The colours were of a mind-boggling range and delicate peaches, pristine whites, moody purples, deep scarlets, and fiery yellows swayed in the heady April sunshine.
+The shapes and sizes of the tulips too came in various types and from the regular cup-shaped beauties to the fray-edged rare white blooms, the entire garden was a magnificent bouquet.
 Tourists milled about in pairs and with young families making a lot of noise and the large black jackdaws cawed out loud.
 Yet nothing affected the grandeur of the Srinagar Tulip Garden and the sight of the flowers simply melted away the annoyances.

 Lovesick couples and a quiet spot at the Srinagar Tulip Festival

 I walked along with the garden which stretched into the undulating green borders of the mountains and from different angles, the tulip festival seemed to open up more breathtaking vistas.
 It was just too beautiful to be real and I sat down on a bench under a blooming almond tree to take in the spectacular sight in peace.
 At my feet, rows of blazing yellow tulips unfurled in rows, and above my head shy almond blossoms clustered.
 It was at a quiet corner of the garden where apart from lovesick couples, not many visitors wandered in and I was left alone to enjoy my solitude in peace.
 Only the snip snip of gardeners’ scissors filled the air and one of them hummed a local song from the dense obscurity of the tulip blossoms.
 The flowers there were in full maturity and they faced the sun in glorious defiance.

 The incredible experience called the Srinagar Tulip Festival